sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 Evaluate expression: 204 = 000000cc
 {% endhighlight %}

-We can already see that this is an out-of-bounds read on a heap buffer that is 0x19 bytes in size, trying to copy an additional 204 bytes into @edi which is a stack based address.
-One might ask, what size is the stack variable?
+<p class="cn" markdown="1">We can already see that this is an out-of-bounds read on a heap buffer that is 0x19 bytes in size, trying to copy an additional 204 bytes into @edi which is a stack based address.
+One might ask, what size is the stack variable?</p>

-As it turns out, that stack variable is passed up the stack 6 frames down and seems dynamically calculated from a number of other variables and offsets.
-Incredibly hard to track without having symbols.
+<p class="cn" markdown="1">As it turns out, that stack variable is passed up the stack 6 frames down and seems dynamically calculated from a number of other variables and offsets.
+Incredibly hard to track without having symbols.</p>

 ## 0x2 Writing Memory

-If we can continue reading from @esi, then its safe to assume that we can continue writing.
+<p class="cn" markdown="1">If we can continue reading from @esi, then its safe to assume that we can continue writing.
 I know that is a huge assumption, but with the ability to [ole spray][heapspray] the heap or gain precision of the heap using [eps][eps], it is likley that we can control the data at that offset.
 But what can we overwrite?
-Let's take a look at the destination stack address:
+Let's take a look at the destination stack address:</p>

 {% highlight text %}
 0:000> !py mona do -a 002513c4 -s 0xcc